kleinbottle/swanlotus/content/blogs/pi-of-archimedes/pi-of-archimedes.md

 The moral of this section is that $\pi$ may be approximated as a potpourri of expressions involving surds.
 Imagine mathematics as a kitchen blender into which selected terms involving surds are put in as ingredients and blended into a smoothie that tastes like $\pi$!
 I find that image mind-boggling.

-This completes the modern guided tour of the method Archimedes used to estimate $\pi$ that I had envisaged for this blog.
+This completes the modern guided tour of the method Archimedes---used to estimate $\pi$---that I had envisaged for this blog.
 We now turn to the question of its oft-quoted value.

 ## Is π really 22/7?